tw4l/addext/README.md

 #### Install via git clone/download

-The easiest way to use addext.py is to clone or download this repository and then run the script with `python3 /path/to/addext.py [options]`.
+The easiest way to use `addext` is to clone or download this repository and then run the script with `python3 /path/to/addext.py [options]`.

 If taking this route, install additional Python library dependencies: `pip install -r requirements.txt` or `pip install inquirer` (this may require sudo permissions).

 #### Install via PyPI

-addext can also be installed via `pip install addext`.
-This will install a script in the `/usr/local/bin` directory (assuming a Linux/macOS installation) so that addext can be called from anywhere with simply `addext.py [options]`.
+`addext` can also be installed via `pip install addext`.
+This will install a script in the `/usr/local/bin` directory (assuming a Linux/macOS installation) so that `addext` can be called from anywhere with simply `addext.py [options]`.

-Note that following installation, you will need to download or create a PRONOM JSON file to use with addext.
+Note that following installation, you will need to download or create a PRONOM JSON file to use with `addext`.

 ### PRONOM JSON file